eye-division/madiacharya/cv.md

 exploring the theme ‘Stories, Memories, Concepts’ (ACE funded)

 ### PRESENTATIONS

+2018 **Walking through the forest, Searching for the sea, Finding, Collecting and Making&nbsp;**as part of the symposium&nbsp;**Modernism: Making, Place and Protest&nbsp;**organised by Decorating Dissidence at Queen Mary College, London

+2018&nbsp;**Artist Talk for Warehouse Art School**, Ovada Gallery, Oxford

 2017 **Syllabus 3** presentation to interview panel, Spike Island, Bristol